 This little post is about what I have learned from my 7 month ML journey.
-Hope a newbie like me found something to invest his/her 5 minutes in this.
+Hope a newbie like me finds something to invest his/her 5 minutes in.

 I will divide this post in 3 parts.

 - How to maintain?

 This question is very common in almost all of the aspirants.
 One basic analogy is, one needs to have at least basic knowledge of statistics, calculus (specially for Deep Learning) and linear algebra to understand concepts of Machine Learning & Deep Learning.
 Remember I have said “basic”.
 You don’t need to be an expert in it.
 And if you have done good high school studies, you most probably have it.
 So, congrats.
 You already have a base of ML!!

 While starting, remember one thing.
 Learn in BFS manner, not in DFS manner.
 What I want to say is, try to grasp the overall idea of each and every concept of ML.
 Don’t just pick one algorithm and do very deep in it.
 Remember, in ML, there is no one such algorithm which always gives the best result.
 So, learn the basic concept of every algorithm.
 And apply them to some real world data.

 By doing these courses, you will at least have some idea what ML is all about, and how things work.
 That’s what our goal was!!
 Congrats, if you have reached this far.

 I think there are 2 main ways to grow your knowledge in ML.
 Projects & Competitions.

 Try to build something which includes some algorithm which you have just learned.
 It’s not compulsory to select some high level cutting edge project definition.
 You can even choose to use simplest linear regression in your project.
 Aim is to implement it and build some real world use case.
 While building them, you will face many issues.
 But that’s perfectly okay!!
 Find some fix as per your understanding.
 And move on.